awsdocs/aws-cloudformation-user-guide/doc_source/troubleshooting.md

 + `AWS::RDS::DBInstance` for create, update, and delete operations
 + `AWS::Redshift::Cluster` for update operations

 Operations for these resources might take longer than the default timeout period\.
 The timeout period depends on the resource and credentials that you use\.
 To extend the timeout period, specify a [service role](using-iam-servicerole.md) when you perform the stack operation\.
-If you're already using a service role, or if your stack contains a resource that isn't listed, contact [AWS customer support](#contacting-support)\.
+If you're already using a service role, or if your stack contains a resource that isn't listed, contact [AWS Support](#contacting-support)\.

 If your stack is in the `UPDATE_ROLLBACK_FAILED` state, see [Update Rollback Failed](#troubleshooting-errors-update-rollback-failed)\.